nadeemabdulhamid/omg-project/docs/project-stages.md

 - Intro: model authors, books, circular referrence

 - Cart, v1 ---
-    - ILoN                  <----- work on in class/homework
+    - add ILoN cart field to Store
-    -list, add, remove, count
+    - list, add, remove, count
                                     exam question: difference between two versions of remove() - one all, one first

 - change infoAsJSON() to findById()  ; produce null if not found

+Classwork
+    - equals() method with cyclical data
+    - chatgpt - exercise - forwarding packages between warehouses

 Extension
      - apply, remove, get coupon (single one, "50%OFF")
             - add "cart-add-coupon", etc. handlers ****
     - Range                     <------ work on in class/homework
-        (an OO, immutable version as alternate - on exam? )
+        (an OO, immutable version as alternate - on exam? ) (exam question - how to avoid use of null, just based on Java techniques we've learned so far?
+(Define I.. with "Unknown...";   constructor order.)

 ### Stage 6 - Abstraction, Class Hierarchies, and Exceptions

-#### Stage 6a
 Part 1
-- lift fields to abstract class, and then methods of the IMedia hierarchy
+- lift fields to abstract class AbsMedia
+- (add a `year` field in the process) and then lift methods of the IMedia hierarchy to AbsMedia
     - for buildPrice, ensure  price > 0 && ...

 Part 2
 - Demo JSONObject and JSONArray
 - introduce JSON objects instead of manually constructing strings   *****
+- add "info-line" to JSON

+Part 3
+ - Fix repercussions - In IPrice, ILoN, Author, etc.
  - IPrice change: Object toJSON();    -- talk about Object as superclass of everything (String and JSONObject)

-Extension 1: (after part 1)
-    - Implement ILoM.yearRange()
+- Change ILOM::findItem to throw exception.
+Exception testing:
+		assertThrows(RuntimeException.class, () -> this.tardos.addBook(taocp2));

+Extensions:
-    - Change ILoN.asJSONList  to return JSONArray,  get rid of ILoN.join
+- Change ILoN.asJSONList  to return JSONArray,
+        get rid of ILoN.join, get rid of ILoS.join

+- Implement ILoM.yearRange(), priceRange()  handlers
+    - add `yearRangeAsJSON`, `price...` to Store server.installHandler("year-range", (RequestRangeHandler) store::yearRangeAsJSON);
+        server.installHandler("price-range", (RequestRangeHandler) store::priceRangeAsJSON);

+- add star-icons to rating with JSONArray   --- see stage05.ext.Rating in omg-v1

 Exam question: Fix Range.toJSONString to use JSONObject and then .toString

-#### Stage 6b

-Part 3
-- do year range (see extension for price range)
-- add year to info line

-Extension 3: (after part 3)
-    - price range  (Range class)
-    - add star-icons to rating with JSONArray   --- see stage05.ext.Rating in omg-v1

 ### Stage 7 - Abstracting Types (Generics)